-The agencies that have made this move include: NSW Department of Family and Community Services; Victorian Government Department of Economic Development, Jobs, Transport and Resources; Australian Hearing; and Open Universities Australia.
+The agencies that have made the move to Rimini Street include: NSW Department of Family and Community Services; Victorian Government Department of Economic Development, Jobs, Transport and Resources; Australian Hearing; and Open Universities Australia.

 These government agencies now achieve significant returns on their enterprise system investments.
 Furthermore, they have realized savings of up to 90 percent on total maintenance costs.
 By changing to third-party support, these departments have unlocked substantial funds and have freed up internal resources that managers can redirecte to innovation initiatives and high-value projects within their organization.